 The purpose of the Travel Information Group is to explore as many different types of travel and travel experiences as possible.
 The group calls on our widely traveled membership to volunteer to speak about a travel destination, share experiences, pictures, planning, modes of travel, etc. Meetings are informal, yet informative.
-The group meets at a member’s home, afternoons (1:30 PM), four times per year (in October & November, April & May) on the third Thursday of the month,
+The group meets at a member’s home, afternoons (1:30 PM), four times per year (in October & November, April & May) – Dates are announced in Newsletter.

 Each month trips are planned to various locations in NY and NJ, where we take docent-led tours of museums and other places of interest.
 During winter months, instead of monthly trip: we participate in Ladies Afternoon at the Movies.
 Carpools are facilitated for those wishing to attend.
 Since COVID, a number of trips have been “virtual trips,” whereby, we visited locations virtually and met via Zoom to discuss our trips.

 - Brandywine River Art Museum Chadds Ford, PA